kawai125/NativeStringCollections/README.md

 ### ▽Utility for using Burst Function Pointers

-In Burst Function Pointers, NativeContainer cannot be used.
+In Burst Function Pointers, typical NativeContainer cannot be used because their safety system is implemented with managed object.
 To workaround this probrem, UnsafeReference utility structs and functions are provided.

 ```C#